-Unless you have good cause (see below), you also have to cooperate with (help) the Child Support Enforcement Unit of the Department of Revenue (DOR) to get child support from any parent who is not living with the child, prove he is the father (establish paternity) and get a support order.
+Unless you are not the child’s parent or can show good cause (see below), you also have to cooperate with (help) the Child Support Enforcement Unit of the Department of Revenue (DOR) get child support from any parent who is not living with the child, prove he is the father (establish paternity) and get a support order.
 This includes going to court if there is a court proceeding.
 You can be sanctioned if you do not cooperate.
 If you are sanctioned, DTA will remove you from the grant and will reduce your grant by your share of the grant or 25% of the payment standard for your family size, whichever is larger.
-106 C.M.R. § 203.700.
-See Being excluded from the assistance unit for more details about the consequences of sanctions.
-See Part 8 for information about how to appeal a sanction.
+106 C.M.R. § 703.500.
+See: What happens if you are excluded from the assistance unit? for more details about the consequences of sanctions.
+See Appeal Rights for information about how to appeal a sanction.

 You have good cause for not providing child support information or otherwise cooperating with child support enforcement if you are afraid that doing so will cause you or your child any physical or emotional harm or if you got pregnant by rape or incest.
 You can verify good cause with statements from social services agencies or from people who know your situation.
-106 C.M.R. §§ 203.745-203.760.
+106 C.M.R. §§ 703.500-703.524.
 DOR may try to seek support from a parent even if you are not required to cooperate.
-Tell DTA and DOR if pursuing child support may harm you or your child, and check with an advocate if DOR insists on pursuing support.
+Tell DTA and DOR if pursuing child support may harm you or your child, and contact your local legal services program, Appendix D: Massachusetts Legal Services Offices, if DOR insists on pursuing support.
+Non-parent caregivers (grandparents, aunts, uncles, etc.) have good cause if they say that going after child support is not in the child’s best interest.
+DTA OLGT 2021-87 (Nov.
+10, 2021).

 If you have been sanctioned for not cooperating and want to remove the sanction, tell DTA you want to cooperate and sign DTA’s form saying you will cooperate.
 DTA should remove the sanction within 73 days or as soon as DOR tells DTA you have cooperated (whichever is earlier).
-106 C.M.R. § 203.770; F.O.
-Memo 2001-22 (April 25, 2001).
+106 C.M.R. § 703.525; DTA Field Operations Memo 2001-22 (Apr.
+25, 2001).

 The support rules apply to mothers as well as fathers.
 A mother who does not live with the child can also be ordered to pay child support.
 Non-parent caretaker relatives must also meet child support cooperation rules for at least one of the child’s parents.